sgandon/katacoda-scenarios/helm/steps/tags-conditions.md

 ## Task

-The `talend-infrastructure` chart has five dependencies and by default they are all disabled.
+The `talend-infrastructure` chart has nine dependencies and by default they are all disabled.
-Look again at `talend-infrastructure/requirements.yaml` and especially pay attention to the fields `condition` and `tags`.
+Look again at `talend-infrastructure/Charts.yaml` and especially pay attention to the fields `condition` and `tags`.
 Then look at `talend-infrastructure/values.yaml` to see the default values for the tags.
 The condition `global.infra.enabled` is not defined at all.

 Default values can be overriden at install time either by specifying a new values file with the `-f` parameter or